 AEON Integrates TRON Network To Enable Seamless In-Store Payments

-Singapore - June 5, 2025 – AEON , the next-generation crypto framework built for payments, has integrated the TRON network to enable seamless in-store payments.
+HONG KONG, June 9, 2025 /PRNewswire/ -- AEON , the next generation crypto framework built for payments, has integrated the TRON network to enable seamless in-store payments.
 Through AEON Pay, users can now transact using TRX, the native utility token of the TRON network.
 USDT and USDD on TRON for offline payments are also included to bring fast and low-cost digital payments into everyday retail experiences.
 This integration marks a major milestone in AEON's mission to make crypto spending frictionless and widely accessible, while significantly expanding the utility of TRON-based digital assets in global retail environments.

 As one of the most actively used public layer-1 blockchains, TRON's high throughput and low transaction fees have earned it a reputation for fast and secure payments.
 In addition to TRX, USDD and USDT on TRON can now be used to make purchases at thousands of physical retail locations.
 From global franchises to local stores, approximately 10,000 brands and 20 million merchants across Southeast Asia can now tap into a circulating supply of $77B+ stablecoins on TRON.
 Expansion into Africa and Latin America is currently in development.